jrussellsmyth/WebComponentTodo/readme.md

 ## toggle-all

-attributes:
+__Attributes__
-  checked - set when toggle to "all selected" properties checked - true/false
+- checked - set when toggle to "all selected"

-events:
+__Properties__
+- checked - true/false

+__Events__
-  change - fired any time the checked state is toggled.
+- change - fired any time the checked state is toggled.

 ## new-todo  (could be more generic - new-text-item)
 A text-input element that will fire a "new item" event with the text entered and clear its content if the enter key is pressed.

-Attributes:
+__Attributes__
-  placeholder: placeholder text for the new-todo text entry box
+- placeholder: placeholder text for the new-todo text entry box
-  autofocus: if attribute is set text entry box is set to autofocus
+- autofocus: if attribute is set text entry box is set to autofocus __Events__
-Events:
-  newitem: fired any time a new item is requested
+- newitem: fired any time a new item is requested
   - value: text of a new item to be created

 ## todo-list - visual list of todos. will render <todo-item> elements for each todo
 Renders a sequence of <todo-item> elements with the content of its "value" property.
 Should properly dynamically update if the property is updated.

-Properties:
+__Properties__
-    value = the todo list as a js array
+- value: the todo list as a js array

 ## todo-item - displays and edits a single todo
 Displays a single todo item with a checkbox for completed, and a "X" button to delete.
 Double click allows editing value
-When editing, on blur or enter key, emits a "change" event On toggle completed will toggle the "complete" attribute and will fire a change event
+When editing, on blur or enter key, emits a "change" event On toggle completed will toggle the "complete" attribute and will fire a change event __Attributes__
-events:
-    change - when todo value has been changed delete - when user requests deletion of the todo attributes
-    todo-id  - id for the displayed todo complete - boolean that is triggered when the todo item is complete editing  - boolean that is triggered when the todo is being edited value    - the todo text properties
+- todo-id:  id for the displayed todo
+- complete: boolean that is triggered when the todo item is complete
+- editing:  boolean that is triggered when the todo is being edited
+- value:    the todo text

+__Properties__
-    value - the current todo text
+- value - the current todo text

+__Events__
+- change - when todo value has been changed
+- delete - when user requests deletion of the todo

 ## todo-count - displays the count of todos, with appropriate text item/items with proper english use
-attributes
+__Attributes__
-    value - count of todos
+- value - count of todos

-properties
+__Properties__
-    value - number, count of todos
+- value - number, count of todos

 # The Routes
 All         "#/"